codingforeveryone/resources/README.md

 If there is no topic covering your resource link, open an issue, announce it on gitter and let people post their own favourite links.

-To estabilish the most prefered resources, vote on others comments.
+To estabilish the most prefered resources, vote on other's comments.